HMS Coventry (D118): Background

-Type 42 destroyers were fitted with the Sea Dart surface-to-air missiles designed in the 1960s to counter threats from manned aircraft.
+Type 42 destroyers were fitted with the Sea Dart surface-to-air missiles designed in the 1960s to counter threats from crewed aircraft.
 Sea Dart was constrained by limitations on its firing capacity and reaction time, but did prove itself during the Falklands War with seven kills, three of these attributed to Coventry.

 Service history

 1978–1982

 Coventry was commissioned on 10 November 1978 under the command of Captain C. P. O. Burne at Portsmouth.
-Following post-commissioning trials, the ship was used to trial the operation of the new Westland Lynx helicopter from the Type 42 platform, to test the combination's safe operating limits.
+Following post-commissioning trials, the ship was used to trial the operation of the new Westland Lynx helicopter on Type 42 platform, to test the combination's safe operating limits.